All Episodes

 So they have to go negative.

-Representative Jim Cooper, Democrat Tennessee.
+Representative Jim Cooper, Democrat Tennessee, listen to this quote.

-The comment I hear, this is this Democrat from Tennessee, Jim Cooper speaking.
+The comment I hear, this is this Democrat from Tennessee, Jim Cooper, speaking.

-Comment I hear is I really like to vote for you guys, but I can't stand the folks I see on TV.
+Comment I hear is, I really like to vote for you guys, but I can't stand the folks I see on TV.

 Well, who's that?